Macros for Weight Loss: The Complete Beginner's Guide (2026)

 When people say "counting macros" or "tracking macros," they mean paying attention to how many grams of protein, carbs, and fat they eat each day — not just total calories.
 This matters because *where* your calories come from affects your body composition, energy levels, hunger, and performance.

 Two people can eat the same number of calories and get completely different results depending on their macro split.
 Person A eats 2,000 calories of mostly protein and vegetables — they lose fat and maintain muscle.
 Person B eats 2,000 calories of mostly bread and sugar — they lose muscle along with fat and feel terrible.
+The scale moves the same.
+The mirror does not.

 The Best Macro Ratio for Weight Loss